tarsil/saffier/docs/fields.md

   behavior as `saffier.NEW_M2M_NAMING`.
 You can still pass `saffier.NEW_M2M_NAMING` explicitly or provide a non-empty string.
   String values support `str.format(field=...)`.
+* **embed_through** - When set to a string, queryset results return the related model and attach the intermediate through row on that attribute.
+This also enables query paths such as `organisation.teams.filter(membership__team__name="Blue Team")` when `embed_through="membership"`.
+* **unique** - Marks the target side of the generated through model as unique, producing a reverse relation that behaves like Edgy's unique many-to-many variant.

 !!!
 Note
     Saffier enforces an auto-incrementing integer `id` primary key on ManyToMany through models.